We may earn money or products from the companies mentioned in this post.

 Cons of Unmedicated:

-• The pain could distract mom from a positive birth experience.
+- The pain could distract the mom from a positive birth experience.

 What is an Epidural?

 An epidural is a type of anesthetic that is given by an injection into the spine.
-It gives a loss of sensation to the lower part of the body so that birthing moms cannot feel the pain and discomfort that comes with child birth.
+It causes a loss of sensation in the lower part of the body so that birthing moms cannot feel the pain and discomfort that come with childbirth.

 There is typically very little pain associated with receiving an epidural.
 The anesthesiologist will numb the area where the epidural will be administered so that you don’t feel the needle being inserted.